jkassis/frogger/README.md

 Style
 -------------
-The API is deliberately terse and intended to produce smooth reading animation sequence code.
+Deliberately, the API may seem terse, but it should afford smooth reading animation sequences.
 Normally, I prefer fully spelled out variables that emphasize data hierarchies and fn names in object-verb order. eg. orderItemPut(item: Item).
 Think "dot-notation" without the dots.

 I feel this strategy helps...
   * control entropy since I only need to "think" in one order (dot-order).
   * improve maintainability... because remembering the abbreviation over time becomes difficult.

 I like to avoid use of the shift key, so snake_case and PascalCase are right out for me.
-Kebab-case isn't bad, but I prefer camelCase to keep things tight.
+Kebab-case... not bad, but I prefer camelCase to keep things tight.

 That said, I'm flexible to whatever the team chooses and prefer opinionated languages like GoLang that strictly enforce style.